-While considering how many plates to choose when buying an ionizer, you will want to keep in mind that the size (surface area) of each individual plate is just as important as the number of plates that the ionizer contains.
+While considering how many plates to choose when buying a water ionizer, you will want to keep in mind that the size (surface area) of each individual plate is just as important as the number of plates that the water ionizer machine contains.

 In addition, we have seen the studies and know that the number of plates as well as plate length is the most important fact when comparing plates, however, some companies advertise that thickness is the most important consideration in order to compensate for plates that are small in length.